jaspermayone-archive/discord-bot/README.md

 [![Open Source Helpers](https://www.codetriage.com/heptagram-bot/heptagram/badges/users.svg)](https://www.codetriage.com/heptagram-bot/heptagram)

 ## Discord Server
-Heptagram has a community discord server.
+Heptagram has a community Discord server.
 You can join it at [https://discord.gg/HSupF99kpq](https://discord.gg/HSupF99kpq).
-In the server you can suggust features, talk with developers, and test out the bot for yourself.
-If you have made an Open Source Contribution, you can gain acces to a special role and channels.
+In the server you can suggest features, talk with developers, and test out the bot for yourself.
+If you have made an Open Source Contribution, you can gain access to a special role and channels.
 To do so, join the server and then ping any admin and let them know.

 # Open Sauced: